Does Physically Irritating the Skin Cause Body Acne?

 The Bottom Line

 Any kind of repetitive physical irritation can lead to acne on the body, and sweat worsens the problem.
 However, we can't lead lives without lots of things coming into contact with our bodies all day long.
 Therefore, don't stress about it too much.
-Just eliminate obvious sources of irritation when you can, and treat the skin to prevent breakouts.
-If you have physically irritated the skin on your body and you are concerned that you might break out, pay particular attention to properly treating that area.
+Instead, simply eliminate obvious sources of irritation when you can, and properly treat the skin to prevent breakouts.